fenn1ks/voicenterTest/README.md

 Hello!

+The site is available for live viewing at the link https://fenn1ks.github.io/voicenterTest/

 To start working with the project, do the following:

+- To launch Nuxt application Nodejs version should be 18.18.2 or newer.
+Please, consider it and install nodejs on your device.

 1. Clone the repository to yourself
    -To do this, you need to go to the desired directory